• Disease Overview

 Causes

-The causes and underlying mechanisms that cause amniotic band syndrome are complex and controversial.
-Several different theories have been proposed to explain the complex mechanisms that underlie amniotic band syndrome.
+The proposed causes and underlying mechanisms that cause amniotic band syndrome are complex.
 The two main theories are known as the extrinsic theory and the intrinsic theory.
-The extrinsic theory states that amniotic band syndrome occurs due to factors found outside of the fetus (externally); the intrinsic theory states that amniotic band syndrome occurs due to factors found within the fetus (internally).
+The extrinsic theory states that amniotic band syndrome occurs due to factors found outside of the fetus (externally).
+The intrinsic theory states that amniotic band syndrome occurs due to factors found within the fetus (internally).

 Extrinsic Theory